projecto4patas/RegInSight/README.md

 ## Future Plans

-LexiCast has significant potential for future development:
+RegInSight has significant potential for future development:

 *   Integration with live legal databases (e.g., EUR-Lex).
 *   Advanced conflict detection using vector search and embeddings.